headforwards-spd/headforwards-website/src/pages/wordpress-blog/2016-06-jobs-for-graduates.md

 ---
-type: "wordpress-blog"
+type: wordpress-blog
-path: "/2016/06/jobs-for-graduates"
+path: /2016/06/jobs-for-graduates
-title: "Jobs for Graduates"
+title: 'Jobs for Graduates'
+headerImages:
+    - {image: //headforwards.com/wp-content/files_mf/headforwardssoftwaresquad13.jpeg, text: 'Jobs for Graduates '}
+    - {image: //headforwards.com/wp-content/files_mf/headforwardsofficespace28.jpeg, text: ""}
+    - {image: //headforwards.com/wp-content/files_mf/headforwards5thbirthdaycelebrations.jpeg, text: ""}
-date: "2016-06-30T09:54:17.000Z"
+date: '2016-06-30T09:54:17.000Z'
-modified: "2017-11-03T10:53:49.000Z"
+modified: '2017-11-03T10:53:49.000Z'
-excerpt: "Here at Headforwards, we are pleased to be providing a variety of jobs for graduates in Cornwall.
+excerpt: 'Here at Headforwards, we are pleased to be providing a variety of jobs for graduates in Cornwall.
 If you have graduated with a computer science related degree and are looking for work then please contact us.
-Due to winning some exciting new contracts we currently have 42 jobs available at Headforwards HQ at the Pool …"
+Due to winning some exciting new contracts we currently have 42 jobs available at Headforwards HQ at the Pool …'
-categories: ["Cornwall","Jobs","News"]
+categories:
+    - Cornwall
+    - Jobs
+    - News
 tags: []
 author:
-  id: "0c471ce3-c08d-545b-9457-33251e971504"
+    id: 0c471ce3-c08d-545b-9457-33251e971504
-  slug: "lyssa"
+    slug: lyssa
-  name: "Lyssa Crump"
+    name: 'Lyssa Crump'
-  path: "/author/lyssa/"
+    path: /author/lyssa/

 ---
 Here at Headforwards, we are pleased to be providing a variety of jobs for graduates in Cornwall.
 If you have graduated with a computer science related degree and are looking for work then please contact us.